A Stellar Dynamical Mass Measurement of the Supermassive Black Hole in NGC 3258: Observations and Data Reduction

 To extract the stellar kinematic information from the MUSE IFU data, we began by binning the data in 20 logarithmically sized radial bins and 20 angular bins equally spaced in $\sin(\theta)$, where $\theta$ is the angle above the major axis, leading to angular bins that are finer closer to the kinematic major axis.
-Figure ~\ref{fig: kinematics} shows radial profiles of the velocities, velocity dispersions, and the $h_3$ and $h_4$ Gauss-Hermite moments and their respective uncertainties estimated from MCMC methods for data along the kinematic major and minor axes.
-Figure~\ref{fig: gherm}, which shows maps of the velocities, velocity dispersions, and the $h_3$ and $h_4$ Gauss-Hermite moments, has our binning scheme overlaid in black lines.
-Since we assumed axisymmetry, we folded the data across the kinematic major axis and combine the bins.
+Figure ~\ref{fig: kinematics} shows radial profiles of the velocities, velocity dispersions, and $h_3$ and $h_4$ Gauss--Hermite moments and their respective uncertainties estimated from Markov Chain Monte Carlo (MCMC) methods for data along the kinematic major and minor axes.
+Figure~\ref{fig: gherm}, which shows maps of the velocities, velocity dispersions, and $h_3$ and $h_4$ Gauss--Hermite moments, has our binning scheme overlaid in black lines.
+Since we assumed axisymmetry, we folded the data across the kinematic major axis and combined the bins.
 This results in 10 angular bins between $\mathrm{PA} = -99^\circ$ and $\mathrm{PA} = 81^\circ$.
 The spectra that fall within these bins are then combined with an unweighted average.